AlgyJr/ios_guides/Building-Data-driven-Apps-with-Parse.md

 Each `ParseObject` has a class name that you can use to distinguish different sorts of data.
 For example, in case of our application we might call `ParseObject` to store uploaded images with name `UserMedia`

+PFObject detailed functionality explained below via a user of the application:

+#### (Use Case) Create and save an object to for user image

 ## Reference

 Parse Documentation - https://parse.com/docs/ios/guide#getting-started